CSCI-3308-Project/CSCI_3308Milestones/README.md

-This is the repository for project milestones
+This is the repository for our project milestones.